-Smart card types are defined according to how the card data is read and written and the type of chip implanted within the card and its capabilities.
-There are many types of smart cards to choose from when designing your smart card system.
+Smart cards are defined according to 1).
+How the card data is read and written 2).
+The type of chip implanted within the card and its capabilities.
+There is a wide range of options to choose from when designing your system.

 Mostly all chip cards are built from layers of differing materials, or substrates, that when brought together properly gives the card a specific life and functionality.
 The typical card today is made from PVC, Polyester or Polycarbonate.
 The card layers are printed first and then laminated in a large press.
 The next step in construction is the blanking or die cutting.
 This is followed by embedding a chip and then adding data to the card.
 In all, there may be up to 30 steps in constructing a card.
 The total components, including software and plastics, may be as many as 12 separate items; all this in a unified package that appears to the user as a simple device.